SunStarSys/www/content/essays/devops.md

 to a whole that is at least as great as the sum of its parts.
 Experience is the better judge, which indicates that extensive-new-feature-sets should be engineered *incrementally*, *in-situ*, on the existing production/release branch source code.
-Basically, you engineer your development strategies within the limitations of the physics of the natural world, which says:
+Basically, you engineer your development strategies within the limitations of the physics of the biological world, which says:

     Surgery on a patient must result in good outcomes (at all times) for that patient, not just for siblings or future generations.